Kisky3/TOEIC/README.md

 11.`concierge`: a caretaker or head porter as of an apartment house or hotel.

 12.` cruise`: a sea voyage for pleasure.

+13.`deluxe`: especially elegant or luxurious.

+14.`porter`: a person employed to carry travelers' bags at railway stations, airports.